lucee/lucee-docs/docs/03.reference/01.functions/duplicate/_arguments/deepcopy.md

-if set to true (default) also the child elements are cloned, otherwise the child elements are still the same as in the original object
+If set to true (default) the child elements are also cloned.
+If false, child elements retain a reference to their corresponding element in the original object. **Note:** deeply cloned elements that are not native Lucee objects (i.e. Java objects) _may_ change data type when they can be converted to a native CFML object.